 \section{Weak measurement limit}

-In this section, we shall compare the weak limit of our main result Eqs~\eqref{eq:main0} and \eqref{eq:main} with the formulas for a weak measurement of any operator $\Hat{S}$, which were given by Jozsa \cite{Jozsa2007} for the linear regime, and by me \cite{DiLorenzo2012a} in a more general case including orthogonal preparation and postselection.
+In this section, we shall compare the weak limit of our main result \eqref{eq:main0} and \eqref{eq:main} with the formulas for a weak measurement of any operator $\hat{S}$, which were given by Jozsa \cite{Jozsa2007} for the linear regime, and by me \cite{DiLorenzo2012a} in a more general case including orthogonal preparation and post--selection.
 As expected, the formulas coincide.